MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Integrating external source control with Azure Pipelines

-In this demo, you will learn and understand ....

-### Explore GitHub Actions

-In this demo, you will learn and understand ....

 ### Implement CI/CD using GitHub Actions

 In this demo, you will learn and understand ....

 ### Implement GitHub Actions by using DevOps Starter

-In this demo, you will learn and understand ....

-### Implement Triggers

 In this demo, you will learn and understand ....

 ### Use GitHub self-hosted runner